 Once these files are uploaded to either OneDrive for Business or SharePoint you can then use the native tools to protect them.
 As with Exchange Online, by default all deleted files are held in the Recycle Bin.
 In SharePoint Online, the items are recoverable for 93 days by users, so long as its quota is not exceeded, in which case the oldest items are purged.

 In addition to service-specific retention options, the Security and Compliance Center offers Office 365 retention policies which can be applied to multiple services including SharePoint Online and OneDrive for Business.

 When subject to retention, deleted files held in these services are copied to and retained in the Preservation Hold Library.
 To ensure policy compliance, items held in these libraries cannot be deleted or removed.

 The length of time items are held is configurable on a per-policy basis, and ranges from 1 day to indefinite.
 Note that retention periods are configured based on item creation, modification or labelling date, meaning that they are not equivalent to backups, which can be retained for a period that starts from the point the backup was taken.

-This option is not exactly in the backup essence, but you may avoid deletion of any critical data so it remains in the environment anyhow.
+This option is not exactly in the backup essence, but you may avoid deletion of any critical team content so it remains in the environment anyhow.